 From the time your newborn is admitted to our NICU to when he/she is a toddler, both of you will participate in several surveys and tests that let us know about key events during pregnancy, birth, stay in the NICU and the first 2 years of your child’s growth that may have impacted your child’s overall development.
 The surveys will help us understand how you feel as a new mom.
 We will time many of these activities to coincide with when we take safe, advanced images and readings that track how your baby’s brain is developing.

 When your baby is admitted to our NICU, we’ll collect a saliva sample from mom, and you will complete surveys that measure what you ate during pregnancy and gauge your emotions as a new mom.
 Mom and babies who are able will have skin-to-skin contact to see how touch affects heart rate.
 Your baby will undergo his or her first postnatal magnetic resonance imaging (MRI) session as well as a test that measures how brain cells communicate, and he or she will contribute a blood sample and DNA swab.

-Every four to six weeks - depending on his/her gestational age at birth and overall health - your newborn may undergo more brain imaging scans with additional activities timed to coincide with each imaging session.
+Every four weeks - depending on his/her gestational age at birth and overall health - your newborn may undergo more brain imaging scans with additional activities timed to coincide with each imaging session.
 (So, a baby born at 24 weeks gestation would have a total of five MRIs and five biospecimen collections, and moms would complete surveys each time.
 Babies born closer to term would have as few as two MRIs.)